sunqinxuan/sunqinxuan.github.io/_publications/2020-11-04-TASE-plane-edge-slam.md

 ---
-title: "【Journal paper】Plane-Edge-SLAM: Seamless Fusion of Planes and Edges for SLAM in Indoor Environments"
+title: "Plane-Edge-SLAM: Seamless Fusion of Planes and Edges for SLAM in Indoor Environments"
 collection: publications
 permalink: /publication/TASE2020
 excerpt: 'Plane-Edge-SLAM: Seamless Fusion of Planes and Edges for SLAM in Indoor Environments'